 If the mind and the world are entirely governed by natural laws, there seems to be no room left for free will to operate.
 In this BIT, Steven Horst offers an account of laws that is compatible with claims for libertarian free will.
 He argues that one can embrace the truth of individual laws, or indeed any set of such laws, without any implication of determinism, because the idealization conditions of each law are essentially open-ended.

 Purchasers of this MIT Press BIT will also receive a discount code (good on the MIT Press website only) for 40% off the price of the book Laws, Mind, and Free Will, from which this BIT is excerpted.
-Please email email@example.com with the order number from your email receipt to receive your discount code.
+Please email email@example.com with your order number to receive your discount code.

 About the Author